-Cardio equipment like the treadmill, cross trainer, and bike are an easy way to get our blood flowing and our heart rate up.
-Then there’s more weights machines than we can imagine to support our strength training.
-Especially for beginners, these gym machines are perfect for practising certain exercises with the correct form and support.
+Cardio equipment like the treadmill, cross trainer, and bike are easy ways to get our blood flowing and our heart rate up.
+Then there are more weights machines than we can imagine to support our strength training.
+Especially for beginners, these gym machines are perfect for practising specific exercises with the correct form and support.

-But lots of choice can make it difficult to know what to invest our time on.
-So, if we only had an hour at the gym, here’s our 5 favourite pieces of gym equipment we’d go for.
+But lots of choices can make it difficult to know what to invest our time on.
+So, if we only had an hour at the gym, here are our 5 favourite pieces of gym equipment we’d go for.

 The rowing machine

-The ability to increase and decrease the resistance on it means that you can change up pace as an when you want.
+The ability to increase and decrease the resistance on it means that you can change up the pace as and when you want.
 Testing those lungs with light resistance and fast speed, or working your muscles with a slower tempo and higher resistance style row.

 The leg press